menhaj007/reach_mastermind/README.md

 | Random.org API | [https://github.com/menhaj007/jarsFiles/blob/main/mysql-connector-java-8.0.27.jar] |
 | JUNIT | [https://github.com/menhaj007/jarsFiles/blob/main/org_junit_platform_junit-platform-console-standalone_1.6.0_junit-platform-console-standalone-1.6.0.jar] |

-There is a folder inside the project directory named jarFiles (https://github.com/menhaj007/reach_mastermind/tree/main/src/jarFiles) which includes all of the required dependencies for this project.
-If you clone this repository, you will have inside the project.
+There is a folder inside the project directory named jarFiles (https://github.com/menhaj007/reach_mastermind/tree/main/src/jarFiles) that includes all of the required dependencies for this project.
+If you clone this repository, you will have them inside the project.

-## Link for JavaDoc
+## Link for Java Documentation
 - Please open java-documentation link on this repository and open index.html then select preview or open in a browser tab to read the documentation for this application
 -- https://github.com/menhaj007/reach_mastermind/blob/main/src/JavaDocsReadMe/index.html